agapasieka/Deploying-a-Three-Tier-Web-Application-on-GKE/README.md

 * Configure Cloud Monitoring to monitor cluster health, CPU/memory usage, and application metrics
 * Enable Cloud Logging to capture application and system logs from GKE
+* Configure Readiness and Liveness Probes to ensure WordPress is ready to serve traffic before it’s exposed
 * Multi-region deployments to enhance the current setup further